Bristol is a diverse city with thriving and growing communities, but also areas of deprivation.

 Through the Healthy Weston Programme we have an opportunity to develop a bright future for health and care services in Weston-super-Mare, Worle, Winscombe and the surrounding areas.

-Woodspring has around 117,000 patients served by 7 GP practices and 6 satellite surgeries.
-The area incorporates:
+Woodspring covers a population of around 127,000 patients served by six main GP practices and six branch surgeries.

 The demographic of the locality is older with fewer young children.
+23% of the population is aged 65 and over, with a high proportion living with frailty in their own home.
 The health status of the population is generally better and many benefit from longer life expectancy.
 Even so about 17% report a long-term disability that limits day-to-day activities.

-New build developments are expected near Nailsea, Yatton, Portishead and between Long Ashton and Bristol.
+New build developments are expected near Nailsea and Backwell, Yatton, Portishead and between Long Ashton and Bristol.

-Particular areas of focus are developing local solutions for the isolated, frail patient and preventing ill-health and promoting well-being through patient education.
+Particular areas of focus are developing local solutions for the isolated, frail patient and promoting physical and mental well-being through patient education.

 South Gloucestershire is predominately rural although most of the population live in the urban areas.
 The population has grown over the past decade by 10% and is projected to rise by a further 17% by 2037.
 The biggest increases will be in the older age groups.
 At least 30,000 new homes are planned to be built by 2036 in South Gloucestershire.